wearehanno/oskar/README.md

 * [Foreman](https://github.com/ddollar/foreman)
 * MongoDB: Full instructions are [here](http://docs.mongodb.org/manual/installation/):

+You might find this helpful, if you're setting up MongoDB for the first time:

     $ brew install mongodb
     # Create a data folder to store MongoDB databases, then set up the permissions for it
     $ sudo mkdir -p /data/db